 I Regret Accepting My New Job.
 Now, What?

 It has taken you time and strategic planning to land this new career opportunity.
 You’ve evaluated the options, identified your core values, evaluated your past contributions, and conducted hours of research.
 Critical questions were asked during multiple rounds of interviews, and finally, you negotiated and accepted an offer.
 However, there still seems to be angst after four weeks into the new role.
 You ask yourself, “Do I regret accepting this new job opportunity?”
 So, what to do with this feeling of regret accepting a job offer?

 The first thing to do is not panic.
 Trust your judgment and the preparation it took to get you to this point.
 Experiencing a bout of new-job regret can feel incredibly isolating.
 With the information given, you’ve taken all the necessary measures to set yourself up for success in the opportunity and organization.

-Before you Resign, Ask Yourself Some Questions.
+Before you Resign, Ask Yourself Some Questions

 Before you quit or start looking elsewhere, take the time to evaluate the situation.
 How can you leverage this opportunity to support your overall growth and the development of those around you?
 What can you control, and how can you influence change?
 The answers to these questions might help you discover ways to improve the environment around you and move forward with the company you chose.

-Are You Dealing with Imposter Syndrome?
+Are You Dealing with Imposter Syndrome in a New Job?

-Communicate, Partner, and Understand.
+Communicate, Partner, and Understand

 Are you being too hasty?
 Forbes Senior Contributor Jack Kelly says, “I’ve seen too many people quit their jobs for the wrong reasons.
 The decisions may have been prompted by a perceived slight, not being offered a promotion, a disagreement with a co-worker, or other matters that could have been smoothed out through a rational conversation, without having to take sudden drastic action.”
 Try communicating with leadership and peers to strengthen partnerships and shed light on the culture, company norms, and growth opportunities.
 These actions might reignite your enthusiasm for the company and the new role’s possibilities.

-When You Need to Resign
+5 Signs You Need to Resign a New Job